ThinkSound: Chain-of-Thought Reasoning in Multimodal Large Language Models for Audio Generation and Editing: Experiments

 \subsection{Ablation Studies}

 To better understand the contribution of each component in ThinkSound and to validate the effectiveness of our design choices, we conduct comprehensive ablation studies on the VGGSound test set.
 Mainly focus on: 1) text encoding strategies and 2) multi-modal integration mechanisms.
-For more ablation and exploratory results, we attach them to Supplementary Materials D.
+For more ablation and exploratory results, we attach them to Appendix~\ref{D}.

-\textbf{Text Encoding Strategies.} We evaluate different text encoding strategies with or without CoT reasoning and the results are compiled in Table~\ref{tab:text_fusion}.
+\textbf{Text Encoding Strategies.} We evaluate different text encoding strategies with or without CoT reasoning, and the results are compiled in Table~\ref{tab:text_fusion}.
 The results show that (1) CoT reasoning substantially improves audio fidelity, with the FD score improving from 39.84 to 37.65 when comparing CLIP-only to T5-based CoT approaches.
 (2) The integration of contrastive features from CLIP with contextual features from T5 further enhances performance, reducing KL divergence metrics from 1.54 to 1.52 ($\text{KL}_{\text{PaSST}}$) and from 1.35 to 1.32 ($\text{KL}_{\text{PaNNs}}$).

-\textbf{Multi-Modal Integration Mechanisms.} We investigate different multi-modal integration mechanisms for video and audio before feeding into the single-stream transformer and the results are displayed in Table~\ref{tab:modality_fusion}.
-We find that (1) the element-wise addition of video and audio features performs better than audio-only input with weak-supervision global conditioning, especially for synchronization metric DeSync decreasing from 0.50 to 0.46.
+\textbf{Multi-Modal Integration Mechanisms.} We investigate different multi-modal integration mechanisms for video and audio before feeding them into the single-stream transformer, and the results are displayed in Table~\ref{tab:modality_fusion}.
+We find that (1) the element-wise addition of video and audio features performs better than audio-only input with weak-supervision global conditioning, especially for synchronization metric DeSync, decreasing from 0.50 to 0.46.
 (2) The gated fusion mechanism outperforms simple element-wise addition and audio-only input across all metrics.